A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

 \section{Experiments}

-In this section, we compare the proposed method with classical and recent DNN-based TMOs in terms of subjective quality, objective quality (by TMQI~\cite{yeganeh2012objective} and NLPD~\cite{laparra2017perceptually}), and computational time.
-Moreover, we carry out a subjective experiment to verify the perceptual gains achieved by our method.
-In addition, we conduct a series of ablation experiments to identify the core components of the proposed method.
+In this section, we compare PS-TMO with traditional and recent DNN-based TMOs in terms of subjective quality, objective quality (by TMQI~\cite{yeganeh2012objective} and NLPD~\cite{laparra2017perceptually}), and computational time.
+Moreover, we carry out a debiased subjective experiment~\cite{cao2021debiased} to verify the perceptual gains obtained by the proposed PS-TMO.
+In addition, we conduct a series of ablation experiments to justify each design choice of PS-TMO.